Prakash171/Scripts-and-Tips/System-usage-report/README.md

                       Example: ./status-check.sh 172.255.255.255

                       in this case the usage report is created with name IP-172.255.255.255 and also establishes ssh connection to <user-name>@172.255.255.255

+Syntax:

+./status-check.sh <IP-address>

+(or)

+./status-check.sh <IP-address> &     #This is to make shell script run background

+(or)

+nohup ./status-check.sh <IP-address> </dev/null >nohup.out 2>nohup.err &    #This is to make shell script run background even if the session is disconnected.